xhayper/StuffIMade/README.md

 # StuffIMade

-Stuff that i made that i want to make it free for everyone to use.
+Stuff that i made that is public

 ## Platform